 Much like the rest of the Basque Country, Bilbao is constantly evolving.
 While the city is embracing the future, it is also conserving its past and there is plenty of old Bilbao to be discovered.
 Whatever you are looking for, whether it’s savory Basque cuisine, Basque culture, shopping, nightlife, etc., you will find it in Bilbao.

 In more recent years, San Sebastián has gained significant press for its cuisine.
-The city alone has 15 Michelin stars spread across 7 restaurants and famously boasts more stars per capita than anywhere else in the world other than Tokyo.
-Restaurants Mugaritz and Arzak have been ranked numbers 6 and 8 in the world and Martín Berasategui number 34 (2014 World’s 50 Best Restaurants).
+The city alone has 14 Michelin stars spread across 6 restaurants and famously boasts more stars per capita than anywhere else in the world other than Tokyo.
+Restaurant Mugaritz has been ranked number 21 in the world (2022 World’s 50 Best Restaurants).
 It is in many ways like a mini Paris, except in Basque style.

 San Sebastián is also famous for its pintxos (similar to tapas).
 And the best place to go to try some of them is the Parte Vieja (Old Part).
 This charming old city center is famous for having the highest concentration of bars in the world.
 This is where the pintxo is king and the food is taken very seriously.